IBM/integrity-shield/integrity-shield-server/README.md

 ### Usage

-To enable to check requests by integrity shield, `ConstraintTemplate` and the constraint `ManifestIntegrityConstraint` should be installed.
+To enable checking requests by integrity shield, `ConstraintTemplate` and the constraint `ManifestIntegrityConstraint` should be installed.

 ```
 # Deploy the ConstraintTemplate